seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Hail to you, provost! so I think you are.

 **Provost**
 I am the provost.
-What’s your will, good friar?
+What's your will, good friar?

 **DUKE VINCENTIO**
 Bound by my charity and my blest order,